microsoft/onnxruntime-inference-examples/plugin_execution_providers/basic/readme.md

 - `CMakeLists.txt`: Build configuration for the basic plugin EP.
 - `src`: Contains source code for the basic plugin EP.
 - `android`: Contains example code for setting up and using an Android package.
+- `csharp`: Contains example code for setting up and using a C# NuGet package.
 - `python`: Contains example code for setting up and using a Python package.
 - `gen_mul_model.py`: Reference script used to generate `mul.onnx` models used in usage examples.
 The model files are checked in.